VigneshNk/NEAT_Simulation/README.md

 Download all files in the repository and run asteroid_simulator.py to start simulation.

 ## Required Python Modules:
-Pygame

-NEAT

-Matplotlib

-NumPy

-Graphviz
+Pygame, NEAT, Matplotlib, NumPy, Graphviz

 ![Screenshot](image1.png)